aleengaut/NBAranking/README.md

 # NBAranking
-NBA EVIKOR Ranking and rankability
+NBA EVIKOR Ranking and rankability in KNIME files.